 Try to help the child focus on something fun or pleasant during a painful episode.

-In lactose intolerant patients, restriction of lactose or supplementing the enzyme that digests the sugar (lactase/Lactaid) is recommended since this sugar can be a trigger for symptoms of IBS.
+In a child who is lactose intolerant, it is recommended that you restrict lactose or supplement the enzyme that digests the sugar (lactase/Lactaid).
+Lactose sugar can be a trigger for symptoms of IBS.

-A controversial issue is the use of high fiber in children since it could promote flatulence and abdominal distension.
-It is recommended in the adult population, and it may be beneficial in children in which the symptom of constipation predominates.
+A controversial issue is the use of high fiber in children since it could promote gas and bloating.
+It is recommended for adults and may help children who have constipation.

-Depending on the severity of the symptom, medication may be indicated.
-In rare cases, pain control needs to be administered by specialists in the field of pain management.
+Depending on the severity of the symptom, medication may be needed.
+In rare cases, specialists may be consulted for pain control.
 Biofeedback has become part of the treatment strategy, as well as acupuncture.